mbreese/mvpipe_py/README.md

 bioinformatics pipelines.
 Bioinformatics pipelines are typically run on an HPC/HTC cluster using a batch scheduler.
 Each job could have different IO, memory, or CPU requirements.
 Finally, each pipeline could have to run on different clusters.
-Currently, only SGE/Open Grid includes a grid-aware make replacement.
-MVpipe
+Currently, only SGE/OGE and Grid Engine derivatives include a grid-aware make replacement.
+However, it is primarily aimed at directly building Makefiles, and that is somewhat limiting for more complicated pipelines.